Dutasteride/tamsulosin (By mouth)

 - Some medicines can affect how dutasteride/tamsulosin works.
 Tell your doctor if you are also using any of the following:

-- Cimetidine, ciprofloxacin, erythromycin, ketoconazole, paroxetine, ritonavir, or terbinafine
+- Cimetidine, ciprofloxacin, diltiazem, erythromycin, ketoconazole, paroxetine, ritonavir, terbinafine, troleandomycin, verapamil

 Warnings While Using This Medicine:

-- Women who are pregnant should avoid touching or handling this medicine because it can harm an unborn male baby.
+- This medicine is not for use in women.
+Women who are pregnant should avoid touching or handling this medicine because it can harm an unborn male baby.
 If a pregnant woman gets this medicine on her skin, wash the area immediately with soap and water.

 - Tell your doctor if you have liver disease, low blood pressure, or an allergy to sulfa drugs.